 1. Preheat the oven to 425º F; line a baking sheet with tin foil and set it aside.

-2. Give your potatoes a good rinse and if any of them have a green tint, toss’em.
-Pat them dry, cut them in half, and drop them into a large mixing bowl; set it aside.
+2. Give your potatoes a good rinse and if any of them have a green tint, toss them.
+Pat them dry and be sure they are VERY dry.
+(I set them out on a paper towel for about 15 minutes to make sure they’re bone dry before preparing them.)
+Cut them in half, and drop them into a large mixing bowl; set it aside.

 3. Blend the sea salt, garlic powder, onion powder, herbes de provence, paprika, and cracked pepper in a small bowl.